Shanmugha Arts, Science, Technology & Research Academy: Ranking

-Internationally, SASTRA was ranked in the 401–450 band among Asian universities by the QS World University Rankings: Asia 2024.
+Internationally, SASTRA was ranked in the 401 - 500 band among Asian universities by the QS World University Rankings: Asia 2024.
 The Times Higher Education World University Rankings ranked it in the 1201–1500 band in the world and the 401–500 band in Asia.

-In India, SASTRA was ranked 38 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024, 28 among universities, and 14 among law colleges and 47th overall.
+In India, SASTRA was ranked 40 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2025, 29 among universities, and 11 among law colleges and 51st overall.

 Festivals

 The first edition of Kuruksastra was held on 2-3 March 2007.
 The second edition of Kuruksastra was on 6–9 March 2008.

-It started the tradition of hosting musical celebrities for a "Pro Nite" show with singers such as Shankar Mahadevan, Karthik, Mahathi, Pop Shalini, Stephen Devassy, Sid Sriram, Anirudh,Vijay,Ed Sheeran,Rajhesh Vaidhya and Suchitra.
+It started the tradition of hosting musical celebrities for a "Pro Nite" show with singers such as Karthik, Mahathi, Pop Shalini, Suchitra and Rajesh Nambiar.
 It had over 1200 participants, making it one of the largest such festivals in the country.

 Land encroachment case

 In 1985, the Thanjavur Revenue Department accused the institution with encroachment and issued an eviction notice.
 The institute objected and the parties engaged in a long judicial battle.
 The institute was sent with an eviction notice by the Madras High Court in 2018.
 The institute challenged this again seeking assignment of the said lands in its name, but the High Court rejected the case and issued a Government Order preventing lands to the assigned to the institute.
-The Tamil Nadu government on February 25, 2022 issued an eviction notice after the court's order.
+The Tamil Nadu government on February 25, 2022, issued an eviction notice after the court's order.
+In September 2026, the Supreme Court asked the Tamil Nadu government to consider providing the university with an alternative site rather than evicting it from the disputed land.